-No street tree shall be planted closer than 35 feet to any street corner, measured from the point of nearest intersecting curbs or curblines.
+No street tree shall be planted closer than 35 feet to any street corner, measured from the point of nearest intersecting curbs or curb lines.
 No street tree shall be planted closer than 20 feet to any fire hydrant or 10 feet to any streetlight.

 No street trees shall be planted that may intrude upon or interfere with any overhead utility wire or any underground waterline, sewer line, transmission line or other utility.

-The Committee shall have the right to receive, from property owners, rights to plant and maintain trees on the private property of such property owners within 10 feet of the boundary of a public area.
+Easements.
+The Town Tree Committee shall have the right to receive, from property owners, rights to plant and maintain trees on the private property of such property owners within 10 feet of the boundary of a public area.
 Such easements shall be in writing, executed and acknowledged by such property owners, and shall be recorded and registered.
 Such easements, when obtained, shall then thereafter be public areas insofar as the trees situated thereon are concerned and shall be replaced and maintained by the Town in the same manner as other trees in public areas.
 The Commission shall have no power to take or condemn any such easement.
 Such easements shall be, insofar as possible, uniform.

+Prohibited acts.
 In the case of trees located in the public right-of-way, it shall be unlawful for any person to:

 Prevent, delay, or interfere with the Tree Committee, Department of Public Works and/or Department of Planning and Community Development, or any of its agents, while engaging in and about the planting, replanting, cultivating, mulching, pruning, spraying or removing of any street tree, park tree or tree on private property, as authorized in this chapter.

 Cut, break, climb with spikes, disturb the roots, or otherwise injure or destroy trees, or to authorize such actions.